 The cloud access and performance potential of SASE

 Opinions vary on just how much operational capacity and data enterprises have put into the cloud: Estimates made in the late 2010s and early 2020s projected that figure reaching above 80%; available data on public cloud utilization suggests something closer to 50% as of mid-2020.
 But there's no denying which way the wind is blowing: toward steadily increasing cloud use.

 This, in turn, necessitates always-on availability for enterprise users, regardless of locations — which is exactly what SASE provides in terms of cloud access and performance.
 Rerouting traffic according to real-time app needs increases performance when end users need it most, and creating PoPs using a combination of colocation facilities, public cloud and private data centers guarantees secure access to the network regardless of location or device.

 SASE is still in its early stages, but with the way things move in telecom, it's only a matter of time before adoption becomes fairly common.
-If your enterprise wants to get in on the proverbial ground floor of the technology, get in touch with GTT: Through the underlying strength of our Tier 1 backbone and partnerships with reliably security-focused vendors like Fortinet and VMWare VeloCloud, we can help you realize truly robust network performance in a world that grows more cloud-centric each day.
+If your enterprise wants to get in on the proverbial ground floor of the technology, get in touch with GTT: Through the underlying strength of our Tier 1 backbone and partnerships with reliably security-focused vendors like Fortinet, Aruba (SilverPeak) and VMWare (VeloCloud), we can help you realize truly robust network performance in a world that grows more cloud-centric each day.